What Is Cleft Lip and Palate?

 Speech and Language Delays

-Children whose clefts extend into the upper gums (which contain the teeth) have unique dental problems.
-Some primary and permanent teeth might be missing, abnormally shaped, or out of position.
-Some children who have cleft palates also lack teeth.
-Gillette’s pediatric dentists and orthodontists provide care tailored to the needs of children who have cleft lip, cleft palate or both.
+If your child’s cleft extends into the upper gums (which contain the teeth), some primary and permanent teeth might be missing, abnormally shaped, or out of position.
+Some children with cleft palates also lack teeth.
+Dental and orthodontic care can help most children who have cleft palates.

-In some cases, an ultrasound can diagnose cleft lip and palate in utero.
-Our craniofacial and plastic surgeons offer prenatal consultations.
-We'll consult with parents about cleft lip and palate, educate them about current treatment options, provide appropriate counseling, and if parents wish, help them plan a course of treatment.
+In some cases, an ultrasound can diagnose cleft lip and palate before your baby is born.
+Craniofacial and plastic surgeons at Gillette Children’s Specialty Healthcare offer prenatal consultations to talk about your baby’s condition before they’re born.
+We'll consult with you about cleft lip and palate, share information about current treatment options, provide appropriate counseling, and if you wish, help you plan a course of treatment.

+Sometimes, a cleft isn’t diagnosed until your baby is born.
 Cleft lip is easily noticeable because it affects the area between the lip and nose.
-Because cleft palate occurs inside the mouth, it may not be visible at first.
-Sometimes, cleft palate isn’t diagnosed until babies experience feeding difficulties or other symptoms.
+Because cleft palate occurs inside the mouth, it may not be visible at first—and it might not be diagnosed until your baby has feeding difficulties or other symptoms.

 The OrthoCleft® retainer brings gum segments together, reducing the gap in the mouth, stretching the lip muscles, and giving the nose a more even shape.
-The retainer also improves sucking and eating abilities for some children awaiting surgery.
+The retainer also can improve sucking and eating abilities while your child waits for surgery.

-Like other oral retainers, the OrthoCleft® retainer is made of acrylic and wires.
-We use soft acrylic for areas that touch the mouth or nose, making the appliance easier for a baby to tolerate.
-Our orthodontists customize and fit the appliance when a baby is about a week old.
-Once a month—until the first surgery takes place, at about 3 months—we make a new appliance to address growth.
+The OrthoCleft® retainer is made of acrylic and wires.
+The parts that touch the mouth or nose are soft acrylic, making it easier for your baby to wear.
+An orthodontist customizes and fits the retainer when your baby is about a week old.
+Once a month—until the first surgery takes place, at about 3 months—we make a new appliance that fits as your child grows.

 In most cases, proper presurgical treatment by a craniofacial surgeon and an orthodontist results in correction with a single surgery (rather than requiring multiple procedures over time).
 Undergoing fewer surgeries reduces risks and complications, such as those associated with anesthesia.

-The goal of repair surgery is to close the cleft and repair associated anomalies.
-Ultimately, we seek to improve the child’s health and physical appearance, thereby promoting self-esteem.
+The goal of repair surgery is to close the cleft lip or palate and repair related problems.
+Through surgery, we seek to improve your child’s health, function, physical appearance and self-esteem.